Let’s help you prepare. This course is made possible by Future Skills Centre.

 Of course!
 We’ll send one electronically after the course completion.

-We encourage all students to dedicate the time to join the sessions live and complete the homework.
+We encourage all students to dedicate the time to join the sessions live and complete the weekly activities.
 However, we know that things come up and if you can’t complete the course material on time, please email and let us know and we will accommodate your situation.
-However, access to the Google Classroom will eventually close and we’ll email everyone when that time comes.
+However, access to the course webpage will eventually close and we’ll email everyone when that time comes.

 We just expect that all strategy development activities to be completed.
 All of the activities, taken together, forms a complete strategy.